icub-tech-iit/documentation/docs/icub_operating_systems/index.md

 # Introduction

 This manual describes how to install and customize the linux operating systems required to run on machines in the iCub enviroment.
+You can also find here the correct procedure required to statup all machines that belongs to an iCub Setup enviroment.

+# The iCub Operative Systems

 ## Robot OS